mglantz/buildah-rootless-demo/README.md

 ## The challenge
 To build container without package managers we instead copy files into a directory which buildah creates a container from.
 The challenge is that the buildah mount function normally is not rootless.
-In order to make it rootless, we create a build script, which does the building and we then use `buildah unshare` on that script.
-That command will fool the system into thinking we are root, when we are not.
+In order to make it rootless, we create a build script, which does the building and we then use `buildah unshare` or `podman unshare` on that script.
+That launches you into a namespace which fools the system into thinking we are root, when we are not.

 ## Building the container
 1. To build a container which runs Apache web server, copy below script and name it rootless-rules.sh.